 Fort Lovrijenac is featured in a variety of disguises, sometimes as the Red Keep and sometimes not.
 Here is Tyrion and Varys planning the defense from the ramparts of Bokar Fort.
 The ramparts can be walked along for a great view of the sea and city rooftops.

 Daenerys visited the House of Undying in the town of Qarth.
 It was filmed at the base of Minceta Tower, highest point of the city walls in Dubrovnik.

 Daenerys running around House of Undying in the town of Qarth.

-For more Game of Thrones locations in Dubrovnik, have a look at the photos in Welcome to King’s Landing.
+For more Game of Thrones locations in Dubrovnik, have a look at the photos in my post Welcome to King’s Landing.

 Da Vinci Code (2006)